 Study group leaders should use the exam content outline as a starting point to create a study group plan.
 The content outlines for both credentials include the knowledge and skill statements that will be covered on the exam.
+The content outlines can be found on the active candidates page and in the Candidate Handbook.

 Ideally, a study group plan should include the topics to be covered at each session; the assigned prework; the date, time, and location of the study group meeting; and the speaker and facilitator who will be supporting each study group session.
-The prework assigned for each meeting should not be limited to readings from the TDBoK Guide.
-While it's an important resource, exam questions were not developed using the TDBoK Guide as the key reference, so limiting study to the TDBoK Guide will not adequately prepare members for the exam.
-Instead, prework should be drawn from the recommended reference resource list found in the Certification Handbooks as well as from trusted sources from study group members.
+The prework assigned for each meeting should not be limited to readings from the TDBoK.
+While it's an important resource, exam questions were not developed using the TDBoK as the key reference, so limiting study to the TDBoK will not adequately prepare members for the exam.
+Instead, prework should be drawn from the recommended reference resource list found in the Candidate Handbook as well as from trusted sources from study group members.